-- 1. In late 2002, a set of standards for observer programme (refer attached CCSBT Observer Standards Attachment F from SC8) were agreed but several years on it seems that some Members are still having trouble with meeting these standards and hence delivery on the key components of our scientific research programme.
-This is certainly not doing anything to build trust in our data. - 2.
-The observer programmes are not cheap, but given the importance and high value of the SBT stock, this is an appropriate cost to be met by the Commission. - 3.
+- 1. Australia seeks Members' agreement to the attached proposal with a view to adopting it as a full implementation of the Scientific Observer Programme and adoption of an International Observer Programme resolution at CCSBT14. - 2.
+It is not necessary to conduct further assessments of an IOP the conceptual work for an IOP was undertaken and agreed at CCSBT10 (2003), and is contained within the 'CCSBT Scientific Observer Program Standards'. - 3.
+In late 2002, a set of standards for an observer programme (refer attached CCSBT Observer Standards Attachment F from SC8) were agreed but several years on it seems that some Members are still having trouble with meeting these standards and hence delivery on the key components of our scientific research programme.
+This is certainly not doing anything to build trust in our data. - 4.
+The observer programmes are not cheap, but given the importance and high value of the SBT stock, this is an appropriate cost to be met by the Commission. - 5.
 In setting standards for the CCSBT observer programme, an exchange of observers between countries on a regular basis should be encouraged.
-The standards support the use of some observers from Non-Member nations and Australia has already undertaken this, whereby in 2006, observer duties in the purse seine fleet were conducted by a South African observer. - 4.
-Given the ongoing problems with some of the CCSBT members meeting the observer standards, Members and Non-Members should support an IOP, drawn from a common register and funded under the SRP.
+The standards support the use of some observers from Non-Member nations and Australia has already undertaken this, whereby in 2006 and 2007, observer duties in the purse seine fleet were conducted by a South African observer. - 6.
+Members and Non-Members should support an IOP, drawn from a common register and funded under the CCSBT Scientific Research programme.
 The IOP will be coordinated by the CCSBT Secretariat.
-The data collected by the IOP will be freely available to members of the CCSBT Extended Commission. - 5.
-Supplementary to a CCSBT-run at-sea observer programme, a CCSBT-run port monitoring programme will be developed for key ports (especially in Japan) to ensure that the CCSBT is provided with accurate catch landing data.
+The data collected by the IOP will be freely available to Members of the CCSBT Extended Commission. - 7.
+Supplementary to a CCSBT-run at-sea observer programme, a CCSBT-run port monitoring programme will be developed for key SBT ports (especially in Japan) to ensure that the CCSBT is provided with accurate catch landing data.